-The superintendent will provide ongoing professional staff development opportunities for licensed and support staff and shall require participation by such personnel as appropriate.
-The superintendent shall seek I input from employees when developing system-wide programs. will be sought in developing district-wide programs.
-The principal shall seek input from school personnel when planning professional and Local school staff development programs for his or her school. will be planned jointly by the principal and staff members.
+The superintendent will provide ongoing development opportunities for licensed and support staff and shall require participation by such personnel as appropriate.
+The superintendent shall seek I input from employees when developing system-wide programs.
+The principal shall seek input from school personnel when planning professional and staff development programs for his or her school.

-Professional and S staff development must be provided, at the district system or school level, on the effective delivery of the required curriculum, and the incorporation of technology in the student learning process, and on subjects clearly matched to the goals and objectives of the local safe school plans.
+Professional and staff development must be provided, at the system or school level, on the effective delivery of the required curriculum, and the incorporation of technology in the student learning process.